jwharm/java-gi/website/docs/templates.md

 * `@GtkCallback` is a method-annotation to mark callback-functions that are used from inside the template file, for example in a `<signal>` element.

 All annotations have an optional `name` attribute to manually override the name of the class, field, or callback method.

+The `@GtkCallback` annotation is mostly useful for overriding the method's name.
+When you name the method exactly the same as it is specified in the signal handler in the UI template, you can safely omit the `@GtkCallback` annotation.
+The signal connection will still work as expected.

 ## Compiling the UI template file to a resource bundle